adamzukerman/harmony_experimentation/roadmap.md

 ## Steps to Making a Harmony Stabilization Application

 ## Where I Left Off
-* Next is to move the mouse-related input functions.
-  * Need to find a good way to give input functions access to the axes.

 ## Ideas for Next Steps
-* Make the resolver move notes smoothly
 * Factor out the matplotlib code into a separate file
 * Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
 * change structure of code to support an arbitrary number of notes
-* Set x-axis ticks to show octaves
 * Create a piano-like input using the keyboard.
   * TODO: Resolve conflicts with matplotlib keybindings
   * Also, this feature feels really crappy.
 It seems hard to make an intuitive mapping from keyboard to piano keys without an additional graphic
 * Redo how I set random overtones.
 It's currently not anything related to real sounds

 ## Bigger Ideas
+* Refactor to an events-based framework for performance.
 * Make a GUI with slider that controls sine waves
+* Create options to adjust step size of frequency shifting buttons for fine-tuning

+## Code Improvement Ideas
+* stop building the set of notes from the middle out

+### Completed
 * Create options to add notes
   * Have a running list of active notes.
   * Have a method to add and remove active notes
   * Have a currently selected note.
     * This note should be made visually more obvious
-* Create options to adjust step size of frequency shifting buttons for fine-tuning

-## Code Improvement Ideas
-* Need to find a way to clean up tone_graph.py
-* stop building the set of notes from the middle out
+* Make the resolver move notes smoothly
-* Move keybindings (or all input events) to another file

-### Completed
 * Find method to optimize dissonance of note1
 * Create an axis that shows nearby dissonances if note1 were to slide
 * moving all input handling to input.py